-Now that you know how much money is coming in each month, let’s examine your expenses.
+Now that you know how much money comes in each month, let’s examine your expenses.
 You have already done the groundwork in the first step.
 Your list of expenses must include fixed expenses such as rent or home loan payments.
-But the list must also make allowances for variable costs such as food and entertainment.
-Doing this step helps paint an accurate picture of your financial health and lets you know where adjustments need to be made for your budget to remain balanced.
+But the list must also allow variable costs such as food and entertainment.
+Doing this step helps paint an accurate picture of your financial health and lets you know where adjustments must be made for your budget to remain balanced.

 Now, tweak it!

-Once you understand how much money is coming in each month versus how much is going out each month, it’s time to make some tweaks if needed.
+Once you understand how much money is coming in each month versus how much is going out each month, it’s time to tweak if needed.
 For example, maybe certain items could be cut out or reduced.
 Perhaps there are ways to increase income.
-These are all critical questions that should be considered when creating a personal budget.
-Once the dust has settled—literally and figuratively—you should have a clear idea of what needs to stay versus what can go for your budget to make sense.
+These are all critical questions to consider when creating a personal budget.
+Once the dust has settled—literally and figuratively—you should clearly know what needs to stay versus what can go for your budget to make sense.

 STEP 3 – PAY MINIMUM PAYMENTS ON ALL DEBTS EXCEPT THE SMALLEST ONE.

-Once you have created your budget and freed up some extra cash, it is time to get to the serious business of paying off your debts.
+Once you have created your budget and freed up some extra cash, it is time to start paying off your debts.
 First, identify the debt with the lowest balance, create a debt repayment plan and start paying extra on this debt.
 If two amounts are the same or very close to each other, look at the interest rates.
 The debt with the highest interest rate will usually be the better option to pay off first.